Training and Development

 Fellows will be notified via an automated email from the PMF TMS when an event is posted.
 Event details, registration, and automated emails come through the Events Management System built into the PMF TMS.
 To ensure notification is sent to all Fellows, the PMF TMS will send an invitational email to the Fellow's work AND personal email addresses on record.
 Fellows may view their current appointment information (e.g., check the accuracy of their work email address) by logging into their applicant user account on the Apply Site of the PMF TMS.
 After receiving Supervisor approval to attend, Fellows may pre-register.

 NOTE: Fellow’s user accounts are defaulted to enable delivery of automated emails from the PMF TMS; Fellows may opt-out of receiving automated emails if they choose.
 To confirm/edit your permissions, log into the Apply Site of the PMF TMS and click on “Manage Settings”.

 The PMF Program Office will validate pre-registrations and send a separate confirmation email with additional details prior to the scheduled event.
 Registrations may be waitlisted or marked pending if the Fellow has not onboarded yet, the one-time placement fee is outstanding, or the event is full.
 Priority will be made for those Fellows waitlisted from the previous session.

 Fellows should not register to participate until they obtain supervisory approval.
 Each agency has different policies and procedures for an employee's training and development.
 Fellows may need to consult their Agency PMF Coordinator for additional guidance.

-Please continue to check this webpage for any updates as items are subject to change.
+Check this webpage and the Current PMFs/Resources webpage for any updates as items are subject to change.